You may not have know that Claremont has so many stores tailored to people who love to cook (or just love to eat!)

 Come on a journey with me and find out what this town offers.

 Claremont Spice & Dry Goods Store

 I have been a customer of this great establishment for a number of years now and they keep adding great products each time I go.
-The owner, David Lucier, and his wife, Ingrid, always make you feel so welcome and can give you great spice recommendations.
+I look forward to getting to know the new owners, Chiara Tosi-Nelson and Ben Nelson.
+Walking in here, you always feel so welcomed.
+Need recipe ideas of spice recommendations?
+They got you covered.
 They just added a recipe section to their website; I can’t wait for more.
-They both look amazing.
 It’s a relaxing experience to shop here: no rush, no one pressing you for a sale.
 You’ll only find top notch, friendly service.

 Shopping here is a local culinary adventure.
 The spices are set up in alphabetical order so they’re easy to find.
 There’s also a container next to each spice so you can smell them, and boy was that eye opening the first time I tried it.
 Smelling the spice you get such a strong aroma, you know you’re getting a fresh product.
 I love how they come in small or larger bags so if you don’t need a lot, you can purchase the smaller bag.
 I always hated getting spices before because they were so expensive.
 Now I enjoy the experience.

 You’ll find spices and blends you’re not used to seeing like porcini mushroom, organic mediterraean seafood blend, and madras curry blend to name a few.

 You’ll also find local products like North Country Smokehouse meats, which is a recent addition to the store, maple syrup, teas, and fresh ground coffee.
 There’s more goodies too: jams, spice rubs, sauces, dips, cheese making supplies, and even essential oils.

 Next door are kitchen goods for all your foodie cooking needs.